GTAmodding/gta3script-specs/SPECIFICATION.md

 #### LVAR_TEXT_LABEL

-A *VAR_TEXT_LABEL parameter* accepts an argument only if it is an identifier referencing a local variable of text label type.
+A *LVAR_TEXT_LABEL parameter* accepts an argument only if it is an identifier referencing a local variable of text label type.

 #### STRING